Springdale man who held woman captive sentenced to 40 years

 Washington County Circuit Judge Mark Lindsay accepted the guilty pleas and sentenced Rodriguez-Robles on Thursday to a total of 40 years at the Arkansas Department of Corrections.

-Police were told in December 2018 that Rodriguez-Robles was holding a woman captive in his apartment at 1806 Palisades Ave., according to a preliminary police report.
+Police were told in December 2018 that Rodriguez-Robles was holding a woman captive in his apartment at 1806 Palisades Ave. in Springdale, according to a preliminary police report.
 Rodriguez-Robles fled when police arrived, according to the report.

 Police found a woman who had been so badly beaten her eyes were swollen shut, her face was covered in bruises and her lips were so swollen she could barely speak, according to the report.